Man charged with pinning officer during US Capitol attack | Taiwan News | 2021/01/21

 Police asked for the public's help in identifying the attackers and released photos of a man later identified as McCaughey seen in the Capitol during the violence on Jan.
 6. A witness came forward identifying McCaughey as the person in the photos.

-Federal authorities said McCaughey and other rioters pushed officers back as they defended the Capitol.
+Federal authorities said McCaughey and other rioters pushed officers defending the Capitol back.
 A deputy U.S. marshal said in arrest documents that McCaughey pushed Hodges in a doorway with the riot shield as other rioters shoved McCaughey forward, putting a lot of force on Hodges.
 McCaughey told Hodges to “just go home dude,” the marshal said.

 After another rioter assaulted Hodges, McCaughey motioned to other officers that Hodges was injured, the deputy said, and McCaughey later started hitting other officers with the plastic shield.